Nate-Somers/pyzernike/README.md

+Changes made on this fork to drastically reduce time to compute moments and reconstruct object

 # 3D Zernike Descriptors

 pyzernike is a Python library for computing 3D Zernike invariants as descriptors for 3D shape comparison.